How to Reset Default Firewall Settings in Windows 11

 - PowerShell: Another command-line option (requires admin rights).

 Why This Matters: Resetting your firewall helps protect your computer from unauthorized access and threats.
-If unwanted changes were made to your firewall, these methods let you quickly fix the problem and restore your security.
+If unwanted changes were made to your firewall, these methods let you quickly fix the problem and get your security back on track.

 Choose whichever method you feel most comfortable with.
 All four methods work well and will get your firewall back to normal.